rryyii/t-swap/README.md

 # Thoughtswap

-# Uses provided cookie cutter for django
+# Uses provided cookie cutter using Django from Micheal Stewart